-Packages are tucked away into a locker safely under lock and key while awaiting its owner to come and receive it.
+Packages are tucked away into a locker safely under lock and key while awaiting their owner to come and receive them.
 Security protocols and designs are set into place to ensure that only the recipient of a package can retrieve anything from a locker.

 Most units between these two competing manufacturers are equipped with extra security features outside of locked up items.
 Other external security devices are equipped with these units, increasing the unit’s overall security as a whole and serves as a deterrent to would-be locker intruders.

 Luxer One Vs. Parcel Pending – What Smart Locker System is Right for You?